Shit Happens: Naked farang vs Nam Song in Laos

 That’s when disaster part two struck.

 My shorts—my beloved last line of dignity—slipped from my grip and took off like a speedboat.
 The Nam Song had them now.
-And I was stuck there, half-naked, clinging to a stick in the middle of the current like some confused water buffalo.
+And I was stuck there, naked, clinging to a stick in the middle of the current like some confused water buffalo.

 Once the worst was over (from a digestive standpoint), I sprinted—naked—along the riverbank in full panic mode.
 How was I going to get back without shorts?
 Was I about to fashion emergency pants out of banana leaves or plastic bags?